Organization Dashboard (Beta)

 Overview: This bar chart displays the monthly average engineering output per team, categorized by contribution type.
 Output is averaged per contributor, allowing for direct comparison across teams of different sizes.

-The Team Monthly Average Output Breakdown graph displays the average monthly engineering output per team, categorized by contribution type.
+The Monthly Contributor Average Output per Team graph displays the average monthly engineering output per team, categorized by contribution type.
 It includes:

 Output values are averaged per contributor, enabling direct comparisons across teams of different sizes.
 This graph helps assess productivity trends, team efficiency, and the distribution of engineering efforts.

-Overview: This line chart displays the Waste Ratio, showing the proportion of output that has been removed, reworked, or refactored.
+Overview: This line chart displays the Waste Rate, showing the proportion of output that has been removed, reworked, or refactored.

-The Waste Ratio graph measures the proportion of output that has been removed, reworked, or refactored relative to the total output.
+The Waste Rate graph measures the proportion of output in % that has been removed, reworked, or refactored relative to the total output.
 A lower value is better, indicating more efficient and productive engineering work.

-The waste ratio can never be lower than 1, and values below zero (deletions) are not shown.
+The waste rate can never be lower than 0 and bigger than 100%.
 Deletions are tracked and visualized in other charts within the dashboard.

 This chart helps identify inefficiencies and areas for improvement in the development process.